Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Attack:** Agility

 **Duration:** Until the end of your next turn

 </div>

-Wind swirls tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
+Oozing acid swirls tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
-The first time that you lose life before the end of your next turn, create a huge burst of billowing air.
-Make a Prowess attack against all creatures within 20 feet of you.
-If you hit, knock them back 20 feet.
-Those that you miss are still knocked back 10 feet.
-Multiple copies of this effect increase both the initial radius of this effect and the distance creates are knocked back.
+The first time that you lose life before the start of your next turn, explode in a shower of acid.
+Make an Agility attack against all other creatures within 10 feet of you.
+Apply one stack of blinded if you hit.

 If you have at least 4 stacks of corrosive exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.